dyno-might/dyno-might.github.io/_posts/2024-11-21-more-chess.md

 I can't find any details about how much chess data was included when training Llama et al. I'm sure many games made their way in from the open internet.
 But specifically curating a giant database of high quality games probably just gives better results, and the open models probably just didn't do that.

 (Incidentally, I encourage people at all AI companies to leak secrets to me.
-If you use the [anonymous feedback form](https://dynomight.net/about/), plesse write in sufficient technicality that I can verify your expertise.
+If you use the [anonymous feedback form](https://dynomight.net/about/), please write with sufficient technicality that I can verify your expertise.
 Secrets will be used only for good, not evil.)

 It's also conceivable that some models are playing worse because they have *too much* chess data.
 It could be that the open internet has too many games from low-skill players and that if you don't filter these out, then the models *correctly* predict that players would make low-quality moves.
 But I suspect not, because a smart model would recognize that *if the sequence of moves so far is high skill* then the player isn't a total idiot and probably won't throw away their queen.
 But the models don't seem to do that.